EpsilonSolutions/awesome-security/README.md

 ### Other Security Awesome Lists

 - [Awesome Malware Analysis](https://github.com/rshipp/awesome-malware-analysis) - A curated list of awesome malware analysis tools and resources.
+- [Awesome Pentest](https://github.com/enaqx/awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.

 ### Other Common Awesome Lists